infrared-o8/hospital-management-python-sql/readme.md

 Run the `init.bat` file to install all dependencies and run main.py.
 I personally prefer logging in as an admin first, to view all the tables in the database.

-No users will be imported with the setting up of the database, so you will have to create a new Doctor or Patient account.
-As for admin, you may need to manually add an admin account from mySQL command line.
+No doctor/patient accounts will be imported with the setting up of the database, so you will have to create a new Doctor or Patient account.
+As for admin:

+AdminID: ADM1
+Password: admin

 ---